Long acting Reversible Contraception

 The Hormonal Coil is a small, soft T-shaped plastic frame that releases low levels of a progestogen hormone for up to 3 - 8 years.
 It is given with a prescription and placed in your womb by a doctor or nurse.

-THE INTRAUTERINE DEVICE (IUD/COPPER COIL)
+THE INTRAUTERINE DEVICE (IUD/NON-HORMONAL COIL)

 THE INJECTION